amroawad2/Eris/README.md

 # Eris

 Eris is a Fault Injection and Tracking Framework for Reliability analysis of RTL designs convertible to FIRRTL.
 Current support include conversion from **Chisel** to FIRRTL through Chisel driver and **Verilog** and **System Verilog** to FIRRTL from yosys. <br />
 FIRRTL is a hardware intermediate representation (IR) language for digital circuits designed as a platform for writing circuit-level transformations.
+More details on FIRRTL can be viewed in the [link here](https://github.com/chipsalliance/firrtl)

 ## Eris Flow